-According to the GHSC website almost anyone can be hypnotised, however, some people more susceptible and open to the practice than others.
-The outcome depends on many factors, trust and confidence in the therapist is paramount and also the self belief in the client.
+According to the GHSC website almost anyone can be hypnotised, however, some people are more susceptible and open to the practice than others.
+The outcome depends on many factors; trust and confidence in the therapist is paramount and also the self-belief within the client.
 One important and fundamental question to consider is, does this client ‘want’ hypnotherapy?
 For example, if a person seeks hypnosis to become a non-smoker, the motivation must come direct from the person and not a partner/spouse who may want them to stop smoking.

-This attitude is in complete contrast to what we witness from a stage hypnotist?
+This attitude is in complete contrast to what we witness from a stage hypnotist.
 To the audience the participants are ‘under a spell’ performing as they are told, reacting out of character.
-Some may say they are willing participants, going along with what is expected of them, they are compliant not wanting to disappoint the hypnotist or indeed the audience.
+Some may say they are willing participants, going along with what is expected of them; that they are compliant in not wanting to disappoint the hypnotist or indeed the audience.
 A stage hypnotist will seek to find people who are highly suggestible, dismissing others who may take longer to enter a trance like state.

-This suggestibility is one basis of hypnosis, whilst in the trance state the therapist will ‘talk’ to the subconscious mind to provide certain therapies ranging from phobias and fears, weight management to pain management for dental treatments and medical operations.
+This suggestibility is one basis of hypnosis; whilst in the trance state the therapist will ‘talk’ to the client’s subconscious mind to provide therapeutic interventions for problems ranging from phobias and fears and weight management, to pain management techniques for dental treatments and medical operations.

 Find out more about the GHSC Here